adrian77792/Project2/README.md

 Website content © 2025 Marexlux.

 This page ensures users can quickly reach out with inquiries or project details, streamlining communication for a prompt response.

-## PROJECT2
-Project Objective
-The aim of the project is to create a modern, functional, and visually appealing website for Marex Lux, a company specializing in comprehensive renovation and interior finishing services.
-The website is intended to:

-Clearly present the company’s service offerings,

-Showcase the team’s experience and professionalism,

-Allow customers to easily get in touch and request service estimates,

-Increase the company’s online visibility and attract new clients,

-Build trust through a portfolio of completed projects and positive feedback.

-The website should be intuitive, responsive (optimized for mobile devices), and compliant with modern web design standards.

-## PAGES
-- About_Us.html – about us
-- Calculator.html – simple calculator
-- Contact.html – contact form
-- Services.html – description of services
-- Marek.html – profile

 ## How to run?